South Canterbury Finance: Lending

 Despite its reputation as a South Island rural lender, South Canterbury Finance had made loans to property development throughout New Zealand, Australia and Fiji.
 At 30 June 2009, property loans were $414.2 million.
 Real estate lending represented 207 loans with an average net loan value of $1.15 million.
 Further, 37 per cent of lending was secured by a second or lower ranking mortgages.
 There were ten property loans greater than $10 million.
 For some lending, the interest was capitalised into the loan debt, so borrowers did not have to immediately fund interest payments.
-One example of a bad property investment was Oakridge Resort, the largest resort in Wanaka.
+One example of a bad property investment was Oakridge Resort, the largest resort in Wānaka.
 In September 2009 Oakridge went into receivership, after a default on loan payments for a collapsed a 48-villa 25-hectare development.
 SCF was owed millions of dollars.

 As of December 2009, SCF had $1.55 billion of deposits and debentures which were guaranteed under the government's Crown Retail Deposit Guarantee Scheme until October 2010.
 Rating agency Standard and Poor's stated that SCF had "urgent problems to tackle" and it moved SCF from "negative creditwatch" to a BBplus credit rating.
 South Canterbury Finance appointed corporate recovery specialist Sandy Maier as chief executive with a brief to restructure the finance company and its loan book.